 Peace of mind is worth its weight in gold on the road, and as romantic and care free a laissez faire attitude is to just getting on your flight and winging it, it is not good for the stress levels when something goes wrong and you realise you are stuck without any back up.
 Travel insurance is essential.
 Just get it.

+Travelling with carry on only is just a no brainer really.
 Avoiding the onerous chore of waiting at that blood pressure building conveyor belt is a huge stress buster.
 Waiting for three hours whilst the baggage handlers are having their second break in ten minutes and praying to the travel gods that your pack has managed to find it’s way into the same country you did is never a fun time.
 So ditch it.
 Grab your carry on from the plane, breeze through the airport and get on with enjoying your trip instead!

 Packing cubes, stuff sacks, whatever particular style of organiser you use, these are an absolute godsend when organising your kit and being able to find things when you need them.